melnychukvitaliy/mysql-playground/src/hash-joins/README.md

 - uses `xxHash64` as hashing function, ref(https://github.com/rurban/smhasher)
 - There is an ability to use `on-disk hash join
 - new `BufferRow`, `HashJoinIterator` and `HashJoinRowBuffer` interfaces,
+- Classic hash join scanning both inputs only once but it requires that the entire build input fits into memory.
+- on-disk hash join works with several smaller files on disk
+-

 ## Running